Pueblo Unit 3* is typically Colorado's

 The good news:

-Pueblo 3 has frequently been offline from the beginning of its life, most recently since 1/28/22.
+Pueblo 3 has frequently been offline/unable to generate electricity for a cumulative two years since 2010.
 Xcel has stated the plant is not needed in terms of system reliability.

 The bad news:

 Colorado Xcel customers are paying over $100 million/year to keep the coal plant generating profits for Xcel whether it is working or not.

 *Pueblo 3 is how we refer to Xcel’s “Commanche 3” as we assume Native Americans would not want to have a dirty power plant named after them.

 TAKE ACTION: Demand the Closure of Pueblo 3!